Entry requirements for Stage 6 Languages courses where eligibility criteria apply

 The HSC Languages Eligibility Criteria are set out in a common framework that describes course levels and target candidatures, and the continuum of language learning.

-For the purpose of determining course eligibility:
+For determining eligibility:

 The authority to determine eligibility is delegated to principals by NESA.